Humanities

 Our history courses engage students in careful reading of primary sources, interdisciplinary connections, and voices of both first person histories and officially sanctioned narratives.
 Students will learn to discern bias, assess cause and effect, and compare recurrent historical themes.
 We focus not only on economic and political history but on socio-cultural trends as well.

-The Humanities Department’s mission is to see each student develop the ability to:
+The Humanities Department’s mission is to see each student develop their skills in the following areas:

 Click on any course name below to learn more.